Personalized Support for Your Patient and

-• Understand financial assistance options
+• Helping them understand potential out-of-pocket costs and financial assistance options

 Case Manager